vectordotdev/vector/docs/highlights/2021-06-01-removing-helm-rawconfig.md

 ## Upgrade Guide

 The values that were in `rawConfig` in TOML format now need to be moved up a level and written as YAML.
+Please refer to the `vector.yaml` on each component's documentation page for specific configuration examples.

 Below is an example of how to transition your `values.yaml` file: